'FOMO' - Fun On My Own and Enclothed Cognition... My Life, Living With a Chronic Condition

 Future Proofing

 Last time over the course of a year, I was only able to have 3 sessions out of the 12 for EMDR because it affected me so badly.
 They don’t always take into account that having a chronic condition can make this a more lengthy and intense process.
 I found out the hard way, facing it head on and suffering months of worsening insomnia as a result over the last 2-3 years of therapy.
 You take what you can get on the NHS and we all know how under funded and over-subscribed the mental health service has been now for so many years.
-I now get a step-3 treatment plan, which I believe takes this into account, thanks to someone within the service who recognised and understood this.
-I wasn’t aware this was a thing, but relieved that this is now a consideration.
-Baby steps.
-There are also further recommendations for the doctors from this treatment plan, yet I always have to push and follow up this myself, otherwise I hear nothing from them in response.
+The closet I’ve got to EMDR again is having 8 sessions of talking therapy, mainly to help me get through the physiological effects of peri-menopause, but the actual HRT treatment through accessing medication has been much more direct and effective overall.
+I still had to buy off-license to access the third hormone to replace though as it’s still only available to men.
+Finally I’m having it prescribed via my GP, after quite some time waiting and buying it myself.

 When you have conditions like these, you have to do your own work, be your own advocate and be completely pro-active, because if you don’t you won’t get any help.
 You become lost, just another number.
 You have to be a fighter with endless tenacity which is hard when you’re exhausted and sleep deprived most of the time.
-It’s like a full time job in itself.
+It often feels like a full time job in itself, one that is slow progress due to limited time you can spend in one sitting.
 It’s also extra difficult when you only have one form of treatment (and only because you’ve pushed and pushed for it and been on a waiting list for months); that only includes one aspect of the condition.
 With there being no other specialist treatment available for the physiological side and physical stress on the body, there is no evidence to support any applications for continued support.
+You’re left with this body that doesn’t work properly, runs on dirty fuel, unsure of what to do for the best.

 The lack of proper specialist treatment plans all make it harder to continue to receive government support, which in turn makes it more difficult to see a way forward in terms of work and becoming of value again to the working world.
-To be part of society and to have purpose is what most of us want.
+It feels like the DWP have shot themselves in the foot on this.
+To be part of society and to have purpose is what most of us that might stand a small chance, want.
+Attitudes however can take decades to change in the workplace, and the admission of being wrong from many big egos in the medical profession might take forever.

 Soul searching during isolation permits a lot of deep thinking and over-analysing.
 Nowadays I’m able to be slightly more productive although not very consistently it seems, and sometimes I have months where I’m unable to get dressed at all and have to mostly rest.
 On average I get dressed and out of the house around 2-3 times per week.
 Sometimes it’s more days sometimes less, and occasionally, not at all when in a relapse with severe symptoms.
-It’s taken me 4 years to turn my hobby into what is looking more like a business now.
+It took me 6 years to turn my hobby into what was starting to look more like a business, that I’ve had to let go of for now.
+Yet another heartbreak in my life of what feels like very little progress in terms of being productive and fulfilled in life.

-To deal with that fear of missing out, It helps to counter-act this by giving gratitude for the simple bare necessities, like the roof over my head, safety from harm, water in my taps and access to delicious nutritious food.
-I am not in war or a major conflict situation, even though the anxiety makes it feel like that sometimes.
+To deal with that fear of missing out, It helps to counter-act this by giving gratitude for the simple bare necessities, like the roof over my head, safety from harm (apart from medical settings), water in my taps and access to delicious nutritious food.
+I am not in war or a major conflict situation, even though the medical induced anxiety makes it feel like that sometimes.
 I enjoy watching channel 4’s SAS programmes to remind me of this and watching it makes me feel better.
 I find it comforting.
+This is what it comes down to, comparing my life to those going through much worse situations, yet we could all thrive if we were seen.
+We live in a well developed country with cutting edge medical care apparently and high tech systems.
+Am I missing something?

 I've found cooking to be very therapeutic over the last twelve years too, during weeks and sometimes months of isolation, living with a chronic condition.
-You learn that food is often the highlight of the day and something you can really look forward to and cherish, at least when the nausea doesn’t take over.
+You learn that food is often the highlight of the day and something you can really look forward to and cherish, at least when the nausea doesn’t take over and you’re able to stand or perch or grate cheese for long enough.
 I’ve learnt what to eat more/less of too, to help my body.
 It's also the one thing you have some control over so it can feel like there is some structure in the day and weeks, with meal planning and preparation which gives a routine of sorts when nothing else can.
 When I’m able to cook properly, I often make it count by batch-cooking so I have home-made nutritious food for the days I’m unable to.
 My perching stool is my most utilised aid.
-I often pretend I’m running my very own cafe or restaurant, specially for me, and often take extra care on presentation.
+I often pretend I’m running my very own cafe or restaurant, (probably the only distant dream I have left now), specially for me, and often take extra care on presentation.
 With more thought there is also less waste too.
 Self love is one thing that will keep you going if you’re on your own.

-Now I have ThriftVIP to focus on, as and when I can, and I love using my organisational skills to write lists and ideas for my future business ventures (and also because memory often fails me unless I write everything down).
-I have so many ideas for it and I’d love to be able to work full time on it.
-Sometimes my brain is so fast and full of ideas it feels chaotic with creativity so I have to slow myself down and try to remember not to push myself too hard.
-It often feels like I’m running out of time, but patience and knowing that it will, in time when it’s ready and I’m ready, will be whatever it will, and is meant to be.
+I used to love using my organisational skills to write lists and ideas for potential future business ventures (and also because memory often fails me unless I write everything down).
+I’ve had so many ideas for it and I’d love to be able to work full time on any one of them.
+Sometimes my brain is so fast and full of ideas it feels chaotic with creativity so I have to slow myself down and try to remember not to push myself too hard, even just thinking about things.
+I have to let myself down gently, knowing it’s all just a dream thinking I could do them because of my physical limitations.
+I never give up dreaming though because realising it through others, you can sometimes make it happen.
+It often feels like I’m running out of time, but patience and knowing that it will, in time when it’s ready and I’m ready, it, whatever it might be, will be whatever it will, and is meant to be.

 There is so much I could do if I could work consistently.
 I have to accept that I’m unable to do this but it doesn’t stop me making it work in my own special way, to fit my condition.
 It does feel like I’m living in a totally seperate world to everyone else, in my own little bubble.
 A world I’ve had to create within my limitations.
 That is a lonely place.
-Eventually I’d like to find part-time work that I can consistently do so I can work on both and have regular colleagues to converse with. until then it’s still a hobby, if you can call something you do inconsistenly a hobby; but it’s well on its way to being a great business in the very near future.
+I never give up thinking about and looking for part-time work that I might be able to consistently do and maintain without relapsing, so I can work on both and have regular colleagues to converse with.
+I’m always looking and thinking of ideas, until then, these little crumbs offer a type of hobby, if you can call something you do inconsistenly a hobby; but it did at one point feel like it was well on its way to being a great business.
 Or, maybe it was just something to keep me alive and give me purpose and a reason to live each day.
 It was always wishful thinking turning it into a business with limitations of a dynamic disability.
+I’m grateful I was determined enough to go for it, despite not knowing the outcome.

 A Rock and a Hard Place

-However, this is my life challenge and every one of us will face challenges throughout our lives.
-It’s just a shame that they’re not treated with equal importance when they’re life-changing with regards to health, and completely disrupt your life as you once knew it (and continue to do so).
+This is my life challenge and every one of us will face challenges throughout our lives, but with health, there should be help for us all.
+It’s devastating that we’re not treated with equal importance when they’re life-changing with regards to health, and completely disrupt your life as you once knew it (and continue to do so).

-After all this time, I’m still trying to find purpose and work again and the only way so far I’ve learnt is to make a role for myself, which is why I’m very slowly creating the ThriftVIP concept.
-This gives me purpose and was born from having to slow right down and adapt to a more sedentary life, which I hope will change over time so I can become the full person I know I am again.
+After all this time, I was still trying to find purpose and work again and the only way so far I’d learnt was to make a role for myself, which is why I was very slowly creating the ThriftVIP concept.
+This gave me purpose and was born from having to slow right down and adapt to a more sedentary life.

 It’s Not All Bad

-In between those periods of illness though, I managed to complete a degree and become a lifeguard, another of my favourite jobs in life, because of the sense of family and team work.
+In between the second and third periods of major relapses though, I managed to complete a degree and become a lifeguard, another of my favourite jobs in life, because of the sense of family and team work, and being active and physical.
+Being the best fittest version of myself was a joy, although I only just passed the swim tests due to breathlessness, having to do most of it in breast stroke with my head above the water so I could breathe enough to complete the 16 lengths in 8 minutes.
 Not to mention being on the beach everyday and general beach life, surfing a gentle wave and being on the water and in the sun (some of the time).

 I also promised myself the trip of a lifetime using some proceeds from the sale of my flat.
 I was finally well enough to go in 2014, four years after the sale of my Brighton flat, and 6 years since I’d been a dance teacher and performer for that short time (I started the performing side in 2005 which continued during my teacher training).